maty5302/FL/README.md

 1. **Lexer and parser** - The lexer and parser are made with ANTLR after you define your grammar, which is done in the [FL.g4](Project/FL.g4) file.
 Using it, appropriate classes are generated into the project and then used in Program.cs for checking the syntax errors.
 It's trying to parse input which you can specify in Program.cs.
 2. **Type checking** - Type checking is done in the [EvalVisitor](Project/EvalVisitor.cs) class, using the parse tree generated by the parser and checking if the types of operands in the expressions are correct.
 It also checks for any bad assignment to a variable.
 [SymbolTable](Project/SymbolTable.cs) is used for storing information about variables and checking if they are already declared or not declared at all.
 3. **Making instructions** - Making instructions is done in the [EvalCompute.cs](Project/EvalCompute.cs) class.
-It takes a parse tree, which was type-checked, and generates stack-based instructions that are executed by an interpreter.
+It takes a parse tree, which was type-checked, and generates stack-based instructions that are executed by an virtual machine.
 4. **Virtual machine** - The [Virtual machine](Project/VirtualMachine.cs) reads generated instructions and executes them using a stack and dictionary which acts as a memory.